Beyond nixing your coffee habit … we all know that by now.

 - Apps on your phone that charge fees.

-- Of your negotiable items, determine which ones have a value to you that far exceed the cost.
+- Of your negotiable items, keep the ones that have a value to you that far exceed the cost.
 Always ask yourself, “Is this cost justifiable?”
 If not, bye, bye, bye.
 Yes, that’s a Justin Timberlake reference.
 No, I’m not sorry for it.

 Tips for success: